 Young Moore and Henderson, P.A.

 Chris Page, a shareholder at Young Moore and Henderson, is an experienced and successful trial lawyer, serving as lead trial counsel in numerous state and federal jury trials since he began his law career in 1992.
 Chris represents a broad array of commercial clients, but his practice centers primarily on complex business litigation, employment litigation, and trademark/ trade secret litigation.
 He also regularly represents clients in non-compete litigation.
-Chris is listed in North Carolina Super Lawyers® in the area of business litigation (2018-2020).
+Chris is listed in North Carolina Super Lawyers® in the area of Business Litigation (2018-2023) and in The Best Lawyers in America © in the area of Insurance Law (2021-2023).
 He recently obtained a successful defense result for his client in a false advertising case with a claim in excess of $900 million.
 Chris also represents insurers with the defense of their insureds in tort and commercial litigation, and with insurance coverage analysis and bad faith litigation.

 Chris’s practice also has special emphasis on the representation of clients in the Hospitality and Retail industries, where he represents a number of national companies with all of their legal needs, including business claims, tort claims, employment claims, and product liability claims.
 Chris is the leader of Young Moore’s Hospitality/ Retail Industry Group.